Boiann/space-quiz/README.md

  - [Space Trivia Questions](https://conversationstartersworld.com/trivia-questions/space-trivia-questions/ "Link to Space Trivia Questions") was where the author copied the questions, answers and 'more knowledge' info from.

 ### **Websites visited to gather knowledge**
+There were many sites visited during the duration of the project.
+[Google](https://google.com/ "Google home page") was used to produce results of the specific query, and [Stack Overflow](https://stackoverflow.com/ "Stack Overflow home page") proved to be the best source of information for various queries/issues.

+The standout webpages are:
+- [This](https://stackoverflow.com/questions/5967500/how-to-correctly-sort-a-string-with-a-number-inside "Link to Sorting a string") website was used to learn about sorting a string.
+ - [This](https://pypi.org/project/tabulate/ "Link to tabulate") website was used to learn about tabulating the leaderboard.
+ - [This](https://www.geeksforgeeks.org/clear-screen-python/ "Link to sleep") website was used to learn about sleep.
+ - [This](https://www.101computing.net/python-typing-text-effect/ "Link to typing print and clear screen") website was used to learn about typing print, input and clear screen.
+ - [This](https://stackoverflow.com/questions/46112605/python3-issue-with-calling-execopen-read-inside-a-function "Link to restart program") website was used to learn about restarting the program.
+ - [This](https://www.codingem.com/python-print-on-the-same-line/ "Link to print on the same line") website was used to learn about printing on a same line.

 ###  **Acknowledgments**
+Without support I got from other people, this project would never be realized.
+I'll try and remember to thank everyone and everything I can!

+- Mirjana, my wife, thank you for your support and cheering me on, lifting me back up when it got hard.
+Thank you for taking care of all the housework and food, children and numerous other responsibilities while I was busy with full time job and doing this project on the side.
+Without you this journey into career change would never be possible.
+- A., G. and V., my three beautiful girls.
+Thank you for being so understanding during the project work.
+Thank you from the bottom of my heart for being who you are, wonderful and delightful souls.
+You make me proud to be your dad.
+- Boris, my brother, thank you for testing my project so thoroughly, and for your support.
+- Marija and Boris, my mother and father, thank you for making me feel like a superstar when I announced I'm starting this journey.
+- John, my friend, thank you for starting me on this path, and for your support, chats and sharing the things you learned.
+- Helen from Code Institute, thank you believing in me and making this change possible.
+- Slack community, thank you for being a constant source of good information.
+Special mentions are Sirinya_5P, Kate L_5P and Tomislav_5P, whose praise lifted my spirits and reinforced the notion that I can do this.
+- Koko, my mentor, thank you for being an incredible source of solutions and good advice, your support meant a great deal during the project.
+- C8H10N4O2 in a cup.
+Thank you for existing.

 [Back to top ⇧](#space-quiz)